Moonlington/tabletopfloreblog/content/posts/Delta Green, my new favorite TTRPG/index.md

   - ttrpg
   - review
 ---
 Ever since April 2025, when a friend first mentioned this TTRPG to me, I’ve slowly but surely been consumed by the Delta Green roleplaying game.
 It quickly became my de facto roleplaying game.
-After finishing my **Impossible Landscapes** campaign, preparing to start a new one called **Echo Chamber**, and writing my own short operation, **Slaughterhouse**, I felt compelled to spread the word about this fantastic system.
+After finishing my **Impossible Landscapes** campaign, preparing to start a new (self-made) one called **Echo Chamber**, and writing my own short operation, **Slaughterhouse**, I felt compelled to spread the word about this fantastic system.
 So here I am.
 <!--more-->
 ![](img/dgterror.png "Image credit: Arc Dream Publishing")